svmiller/svmiller.github.io/_posts/2019-02-17-dragracer-rupauls-drag-race-analysis.md

 Bob the Drag Queen and Aquaria stand out for scoring eye-openingly low in the "Dusted or Busted" scoring system.
 Both are, from what I've gathered, well-respected among fans of the show, and I think their low scores have some intuitive explanations.
 In Bob's case, she had just eight competitive episodes in what amounts to a conspicuously abbreviated season.
 That she has 12% of her appearances in the bottom means she was in the bottom just once.
 Fans will remember that episode well.
 She lip-synced against Derrick Barry to the tune of one of my all-time favorite jams: Sylvester's "You Make Me Feel (Mighty Real)."
 That contest was not close.

 In Aquaria's case, her season might have been the most competitive top to bottom in the show's history.
 Blair St. Clair (9th place) and Mayhem Miller (10th place) could probably crack top five each in most other seasons.
-Vanessa Vanjie Mateo, 14th place in Season 10, may even make a long run in Season 11.
+Vanessa Vanjie Mateo, 14th place in Season 10, may even make a long run in Season 11 *(ed, May 31/2019: she did)*.

+The conclusion of Season 11 and addition of Yvie Oddly to this list of winners means the current champion has surpassed BeBe Zahara Benet for lowest "Dusted or Busted" score to ever win a season.
+She has the fewest wins (1, and a shared one at that) and the fewest number of wins/highs (3) of any eventual champion.
+I can qualify that the episode prior to the reunion was one in which Yvie would've won if Ru had announced a winner.
+She had the best runway look (in a walk) and Ru named her first as a semifinalist.
+Alas, that episode is coded as a safe.
+Had Ru announced her as a winner that episode, her "Dusted or Busted" score improves to 4.

 ### Who Were the Lowest-Ranked Performers to Land in the Top Four?

 The data can also be used to identify the lowest-scoring performers to get a top four finish in the show's 10 seasons.
 There are several metrics available for ranking these performers, but I'll go in descending order, by "Dusted or Busted" score.

 <table id="stevetable">
-<caption>The Lowest-Ranked Top Four Performers from Season 1 to Season 10</caption>
+<caption>The Lowest Ranked Top Four Performers from Season 1 to Season 11</caption>
  <thead>
   <tr>
    <th style="text-align:center;"> season </th>
-   <th style="text-align:center;"> Rank </th>
+   <th style="text-align:center;"> rank </th>
-   <th style="text-align:left;"> Contestant </th>
+   <th style="text-align:left;"> contestant </th>
    <th style="text-align:center;"> % Wins </th>
    <th style="text-align:center;"> % Wins/Highs </th>
    <th style="text-align:center;"> % Bottom </th>
    <th style="text-align:center;"> % Bottom/Low </th>
-   <th style="text-align:center;"> DB Score </th>
+   <th style="text-align:center;"> D/B Score </th>
   </tr>
  </thead>
 <tbody>